Beyond cognacy: Materials and Methods

 An example (for a much smaller dataset) is shown in Table \ref{tab:1} for illustration.
 These are the reflexes of the concept \emph{louse} from the Tungusic languages in the dataset.\footnote{The data are taken from \url{https://zenodo.org/records/13163376}, which is based on \citep{Oskolskaya2021}.}

 As can be seen from this example, the MSA contains information about cognacy, but also about sound correspondences.
-For example, a \texttt{t} in the first column is a proxy for the cognate class \texttt{16\_lousen-38}.
-The sound classes \texttt{k} and \texttt{q}, on the other hand, both correspond to the cognate class \texttt{16\_lousen-37}, and they additionally reflect a sound change.
-In column 4, however, the cognate class \texttt{16\_lousen-38} is split into two sound classes, \texttt{k} and \texttt{q}, reflecting a sound change.
-The presence of a sound class, as opposed to a gap, is a proxy of that cognate class.
+For example, a \texttt{t} in column 2 is a proxy for the cognate class \texttt{16\_lousen-38}, while \texttt{k} and \texttt{h} in the same column correspond to the cognate class \texttt{16\_lousen-37}.
+In column 6, the cognate class \texttt{16\_lousen-38} is split into two sound classes, \texttt{k} and \texttt{q}, reflecting a sound change; likewise, Udihe has \texttt{x} where the other reflexes of \texttt{16\_lousen-37} have \texttt{k}.
+The presence of a sound class, as opposed to a gap, can also serve as a proxy of a cognate class: in column 7, e.g., \texttt{t} is present in exactly the reflexes of \texttt{16\_lousen-38}.
 Put differently, binary characters corresponding to a gap are flipped by switching 0s and 1s.

 In a fifth step, the MSA was converted to a binary matrix.
 Two binarization methods were used simultaneously.
 For a given column in an MSA, a character was created for the presence of a sound class.
-For column 4 in Table \ref{tab:1}, e.g., this character has value $1$ for Nanai, Orok and Ulch, and $0$ for the other languages.
+For column 6 in Table \ref{tab:1}, e.g., this character has value $1$ for all languages except Oroch.
 Additionally, for each sound class type in a column, a different character was created.
-In the example, there are two such characters, one for \texttt{k} and one for \texttt{q}.
-The first has value $1$ for Nanai and Orok and $0$ otherwise, while the second has value $1$ for Ulch and $0$ otherwise.
+For column 6, there are three such characters, one for \texttt{k}, one for \texttt{q}, and one for \texttt{x}.
+The first has value $1$ for Even, Kilen, Negidal, Nanai and Orok and $0$ otherwise; the second has value $1$ only for Ulch, and the third only for Udihe.
 Languages for which the data do not contain a reflex for a given concept are coded as missing for all relevant characters.
 If a language has multiple reflexes for a given concept, the maximum value is chosen.

-Applying this workflow to all concepts and concatenating the resulting matrices yields the final character matrix 928 rows and 46,409 columns.
+Applying this workflow to all concepts and concatenating the resulting matrices yields the final character matrix with 974 rows and 62,512 columns.

 As mentioned above, this workflow builds on the method by \citet{akavarapu-bhattacharya-2024-likelihood}, but differs in various aspects.
 The mentioned work (1) uses Dolgopolsky sound classes instead of ASJP, (2) finds the MSA using CLUSTALW2 \citep{larkin2007clustal} instead of T-Coffee, and (3) omits the binarization steps, working with a multi-state model of evolution for phylogenetic inference.